jakobjpeters/PAndQ.jl/docs/src/tutorials/custom_operators.md

 - Pretty printing
 - Side-effects

+!!! warning
+    This tutorial is not yet polished.
+This interface is incomplete and will be changed in v0.4.

 ## Setup

 Implementing an operator requires defining methods for that operator.
 To do so, their function names must be imported or prefixed by the `Interface` module.
 This module also exports several other required and useful functions.